laderast/r-bootcamp/README.md

 5. Databases, Packages, and Beyond.

-Each folder contains the following files: moduleX.R - The script moduleX.RData - workspace consisting of data to manipulate moduleX-test-your-knowledge.R - Multiple Choice Quiz to test your knowledge moduleX-problem-set.R - All the problems in moduleX in an easy to read format (these
+Each folder contains the following files:
+1.  moduleX.R - The script
+2.  moduleX.RData - workspace consisting of data to manipulate
+3.  moduleX-test-your-knowledge.R - Multiple Choice Quiz to test your knowledge
-    are also included in ModuleX.R) moduleX-final-problem.R - Final assignment
+4.  moduleX-final-problem.R - Final assignment